In this article

 Petty Cash Fund

 A petty cash fund is a small amount of money that a business keeps on hand to cover minor everyday expenses such as office supplies, postage, or cab fare.
-Petty cash is useful for quickly covering incidental or small-scale expenses that would be impractical to pay by check or credit card.
+Petty cash is useful for quickly covering minor incidental expenses that would be impractical to pay by check or credit card.

 Get Ramp's free petty cash log template in our Accounting Documents Library.